DigitalHistory/history-please/README.md

 $ npm install
 $ electron .
 ```
-in the root cirectory
+in the root directory

 ## Contributing

 First, [register with Github](https://github.com/join)

-Optionally, "fork" this repository by clicking the "fork" button on the top right of this page. (this is sort of the "right" thing to do, but itwill make your life a little bit harder.)
+Optionally, "fork" this repository by clicking the "fork" button on the top right of this page. (this is sort of the "right" thing to do, but it will make your life a little bit harder.)

 Once you have an account, you can make changes to this repository directly from the Github repository web page.
 Add *historical figures* by clicking the `Create New File` button (top right) to add a new file to the `history/people` folder:
 ![Create New File](./create-file.jpeg)